Working on Campus

 The facilities department has brought Saint Mary’s College buildings into compliance with the OSHA COVID-19 recommendations for ventilation rates in the work environment and by the use of high efficiency air filters.
 For offices which are subject to frequent interaction with many students, parents, or the general public, and which have sufficient air circulation, Plexiglas or acrylic barriers may be appropriate to protect the employee from the wide variety of individuals visiting the office.

-Employees of Residence Life, Student Affairs, and at Angela Athletic & Wellness Complex are required to sign a form, currently in use for student employees of the Health and Counseling Center, which informs student employees of their duty to hold HIPAA protected information confidential.
+Employees of Residence Life, Student Affairs, Mother Angela Care Center, and at Angela Athletic & Wellness Complex are required to sign a form, currently in use for student employees of the Health and Counseling Center, which informs student employees of their duty to hold HIPAA protected information confidential.
 Student employees employed for light cleaning during the day will be trained in appropriate cleaning protocols.Student employees who come in contact with many students because of their jobs will receive training for how to deal with inquiries about HIPAA protected information, emotional self-care to cope with fear of becoming infected, and handling verbal encounters with students who are frightened or hostile about COVID-19.